Royal Rajasthan

 Day 10: Udaipur

 Our fascinating exploration of Udaipur starts with a visit to the enchanting City Palace, which overlooks the Lake Palace located in the blue waters of Lake Pichola.
 The palace features several architectural and artistic treasures, such as the stunning peacock mosaics in the Mor Chowk and the murals of the Bhim Vilas Palace.
-At the Jagdish Temple, we view some remarkable friezes dating back to 1651.
+At the Jagdish Temple we view some remarkable friezes dating back to 1651.
 Next we explore Fateh Sagar Lake and Saheliyon Ki Bari, the Garden of Maids.
-Our tour of this romantic city of Udaipur ends with a boat ride on Lake Pichola, sailing past the picturesque Ghats and palaces visiting Jag Mandir, a 17th century palace built on an island in the middle of the glistening lake.
+Our tour of the romantic city of Udaipur ends with a boat ride on Lake Pichola, sailing past the picturesque Ghats and palaces visiting Jag Mandir, a 17th century palace built on an island in the middle of the glistening lake.
 The palace was used by the royal family as a summer resort.
 (B, D)

 Jaswant Thada, Jodhpur, Rajasthan, India

-Overnight: Desert Tulip, Jaisalmer (2 nights) (B, D)
+Overnight: Hotel Sairafort Sarovar Portico / Desert Tulip, Jaisalmer (2 nights) (B, D)

 Day 13: Jaisalmer